 As valuable as video can be to your brand, it's vital to get your video content right, as 87% of consumers in a late 2023 survey say video quality impacts their trust in a brand.

-But getting this high-stakes content right requires video proofing, which you can accomplish most efficiently through a collaborative proofing platform.
+But getting this high-stakes content right requires video proofing, which you can accomplish most efficiently through a collaborative proofing platform with advanced proofing features.

 Look for the following features in any proofing platform you're considering.
 Many of these features are self-explanatory for videographers, but creative teams that primarily work with other media should take note of those with an asterisk, as they also align with creative operations priorities (managing the end-to-end creative process).